-Kenya stole my heart.
-I am in love with their heartwarming singing, simple way of living, and brightly colored glass bead jewellery and clothing.
+Rob Greenfield: Kenya stole my heart.
+I am in love with their heartwarming singing, simple way of living, and brightly coloured glass bead jewellery and clothing.

 Komodo National Park in Indonesia was like visiting another world with ancient dinosaurs.
 Wandering among the dragons in the wild and sleeping in the villages where the houses are raised up on stilts to keep safe from the dragons was quite the adventure.
-The guide told me that I was the first white man to ever sleep in their village and some of the people I met cried when I left.
+The guide told me that I was the first white man to ever sleep in their village.
+Some of the people I met cried when I left!
 I didn’t know why they were crying over it but it struck me strongly.

-And of course New Zealand where the beauty left my jaw on the floor at every turn.
-It’s a pristine country and the Kiwi’s intend to keep it that way.
+And of course New Zealand.
+The beauty left my jaw on the floor at every turn.
+It’s a pristine country and the Kiwis intend to keep it that way.
 I respect that a lot.

 What do you do to offset all those air miles?